BlackGoku36/BG36-tutorials/Armory/src/Mechanism/SaveLoad/SL-3.md

 # Part-2

-In this third and the last part we will add UI to our game for gamey effect.

-Create a new scene Canvas trait(`SaveLoad`) and add following elements and set their event as 'save_btn' and 'load_btn':
+Using keyboard to save and load game doesn't make sense, so we will add some buttons to do the work instead.
+Create a new scene Canvas trait `SaveLoad`  and add following elements and set their event as 'save_btn' and 'load_btn':

 ![**Some Image**](../../save_load_12.png)